 The cards are valid for 3 year periods; if you’ve previously received a card then it will be reloaded with your new election.

-- The grace period allows you to incur Day Care FSA expenses against the prior plan year through September 15th after the plan year ends.
+- The grace period allows you to incur Day Care FSA expenses against the prior plan year through September 15th after the plan year ends; unless otherwise allowed by the IRS.
 Day Care FSA expenses incurred after the end of the Grace Period are not eligible for reimbursement.